CosmosContracts/testnets/uni-1/LUPERCALIA_UPGRADE.md

 More info on the updates in this change can be found [on the release page](https://github.com/CosmosContracts/juno/releases/tag/v2.3.0-alpha.1).

-The Upgrade is scheduled for block `X`, which should be about _XPM UTC on X_.
+The Upgrade is scheduled for block `364000`, which should be about _1700 UTC on 2nd February 2022_.

 For unattended updates, [cosmovisor is your friend](https://docs.junochain.com/validators/setting-up-cosmovisor).